 “Time is what prevents everything from happening at once.” —John Archibald Wheeler

-And when lots of those things DO happen at once… wow.
+And when those things DO happen at once… wow.

 I’ll be working with Janet Housden, George Basil, Rory Uphold and Pleasant Gehman—folks I’ve known for quite some time—and a few others.
 It beats the hell outta seeking strangers in Chicago (even though I love Chicago!).
 And did I say I’m REALLY LOOKING FORWARD TO THIS? (and cuin’ down some mac o cheese Gangnam Stylee, bitches!)